 ‘For god’s sake,’ he muttered, bracing himself against the wall.
 ‘Why did I think I should get involved in this?’

 The Faceless One laughed and replaced his second hand on his blade.
-Little flickers of green lightning arced along its length.
-Athion’s hair prickled, rising up along his arms.
+Little flickers of green lightning arced along its length and Athion’s hair prickled, rising up along his arms.
 The edges scraped and screeched; the longsword slid closer to his neck until its tip caught fast in the wall.

 ‘Remarkable.’
 The Faceless One’s garlicky breath washed over Athion, his mirrored visor a finger’s length from Athion’s face.
 ‘I was actually drawing on a fraction of the power of my soul and you were still able to resist my blade.’